 Gel shots are injections of Hyaluronic acid, a thick medication that serves to supplement your own natural hyaluronic acid which helps keep your bones from scraping together against each other.
 Similar to steroid injections, the results of gel shots are often short-lived, and patients are required to continue having shots periodically to keep pain at bay.
 Additionally, it can take up to five weeks after the injection for pain relief to kick in.

 Knee replacement surgery is an invasive procedure with a high success rate, with around 85-90 of patients experiencing relief from knee pain for up to 10-15 years post-surgery.
 While the success rate is high, it’s important to understand that it’s major surgery and requires weeks, even months of recovery and rehabilitation before mobility and range of motion are restored.

-Exciting research into regenerative medicine, or stem cell therapy, has shown that the highly specialized cells found in the tissue surrounding the umbilical cord can be used to heal and repair damaged tissue and cartilage.
-Stem cells can be injected directly into the injured area, where they immediately get to work rebuilding damaged tissues, alleviating pain, and reducing inflammation.
+Exciting research into regenerative medicine has shown that the highly specialized cells found in the tissue surrounding the umbilical cord can be used to heal and repair damaged tissue and cartilage.
+Cells can be injected directly into the injured area, where they immediately get to work rebuilding damaged tissues, alleviating pain, and reducing inflammation.

 Preliminary studies into the success of regenerative medicine for knee pain sufferers are astounding.
 Knee pain sufferers are seeing reduced or eliminated knee pain and inflammation.
-Ongoing studies are looking into whether or not stem cells can actually help regrow lost cartilage, and research is showing promising results already.
+Ongoing studies are looking into whether or not regenerative medicine can actually help regrow lost cartilage, and research is showing promising results already.

-The risks associated with surgery, including death, would mean that logically you owe it to yourself and your loved ones to discover just how stem cell therapy for bone on bone pain just may be what you’ve been praying for.
+The risks associated with surgery, including death, would mean that logically you owe it to yourself and your loved ones to discover just how this therapy works for bone on bone pain just may be what you’ve been praying for.
 Get the facts.
 Give us a call.